Taburis/myProcesses/hiforest/README.md

 process.JET_ANALYZER_NAM.doWTARecluster= cms.untracked.bool(True)
 ```

-Note that after appended this module, the ouput of the `HiForestAOD.root` will be supressed.
+Note that after appended this module, the ouput of the `HiForestAOD.root` will be supressed and a new file `skim.root` will contain the skimed data.

 ### eventMap